Skrol29/MapFileWorkshop/README.md

 MapFileWorkshop is a PHP library for reading, editing and creating MapFiles for MapServer version 5 to 7 and higher.
 It's peculiarity is that no regular expression is used.
 The MapFile is read with respect to the MapServer syntax, but without understanding the meaning.
+That's why MapFileWorkshop is very fast and agile for reading and writing into files, and to manipulate MapFile snippets.

-The dictionary of special keyswords is stored into a Synopsis class.
+The dictionary of special MapServer keyswords is stored into a Synopsis class.
 The Synopsis class can be updated if needed in futur MapServer versions.

 The MapFileWorkshop library is also a nice tool to find syntax errors in an existing MapFile.